srcfl/egw-getting-started/README.md

 Note: Currently, there is no way of knowing if the gateway is successfully reading and sending inverter data..
 To confirm, please reach out to @damo030 on TG.

-Note: If running our simulator, then the modbus-server will start outputting data frequently.
+Note: If running our [inverter-simulator](https://github.com/srcfl/inverter-simulator), then the server will start outputting data frequently.
 This is a sign that the gateway is successfully reading and sending "inverter" data.

+## Step 6 - Add your gateway to the explorer
+More info on this soon...